hexedtech/codemp-nvim/README.md

 MP command autocompletes available options for current state, so cycle <Tab> if you forget any name

 ## configuration
-it's possible to configure global `vim.g.codemp_username` and a `vim.g.codemp_password` which will be used when connecting

 # installation